lisds/project-daylight-robbery/CODE_OF_CONDUCT.md

 nationality, personal appearance, race, religion, or sexual identity and orientation.

-We pledge to contribute to an open, welcoming, diverse, inclusive, and healthy community.
+We pledge to contribute to an open, welcoming, diverse, inclusive, and healthy project.

 ### A member of the this project is: